Inductively coupled plasma optical emission spectrometry (ICP-OES)

 FAQ on Inductively Coupled Plasma Optical Emission Spectroscopy (ICP-OES)

 Our network of material testing labs regularly provides ICP-OES testing services for contaminants detection, trace elements analysis in high-purity materials.

 ICP elemental analysis involves ionization of samples by extremely hot plasma.
-These excited ions are detected by either a mass spectroscopy unit (ICP-MS) or via optical emission spectroscopy (ICP-OES).
-While ICP-OES can detect in the ppb range, ICP-MS can detect much lower concentrations down to ppt (parts per trillion).
+These excited ions are detected by either a mass spectroscopy unit inductively coupled plasma-mass spectrometry (ICP-MS) or via optical emission spectroscopy (ICP-OES).
+While ICP-AES can detect in the ppb range, ICP-MS can detect much lower concentrations down to ppt (parts per trillion).